ThePoShWolf/Modrify/Modrify/docs/Get-MutaGameEnvironment.md

 # Get-MutaGameEnvironment

 ## SYNOPSIS
-Returns the GameEnvironment object created by Set-MutaGameEnvironment.
+Returns the GameEnvironment object created by Set-ModrifyGame.

 ## SYNTAX